 As expected, the campaign was not well received, with people challenging the focus on physical appearance implicit in the name.

-Despite the criticism, the company are still continuing with the campaign.
+Despite the criticism, the company is still continuing with the campaign.
 You can find out more here.

 - Science: It’s a Girl Thing